henriqueyun/api-1-users/README.md

 ## Running

-Make sure that you has completed the environment, then:
+Make sure that you have completed the environment, then:

 1. Build docker image with:
 ```sh